 You spend a good deal of time with your partner doing routine activities, but have you tried learning something new together like Magic?

-Join us for a fun-filled, magical hour of fun with Kayla Drescher and Harrison Lampert.
+Join us for a fun-filled, magical hour of fun on the first Friday of the month with Kayla Drescher and Harrison Lampert.
+Learn simple magic tricks with cards, coins, tissue and other common objects.
+Minimal dexterity required.

 Learning to do a few simple tricks and sharing secret moves together is fun and a wonderful way to create happy memories you'll always cherish.
 And, you'll definitely impress your kids and friends, the next time you meet them!